Beliavsky/Fortran-code-on-GitHub/README.md

 [Maptran 3D](https://github.com/geospace-code/maptran3d): Modern Fortran 3D coordinate conversions for geospace ecef enu eci, from geospace-code.
 Similar to Python PyMap3D and Matlab Matmap3d.

+[mcm](https://github.com/swami-h2020-eu/mcm): H2020 project with the purpose of developing a model of the whole atmosphere by means of blending the Unified Model (UM) from the MetOffice in the UK for the atmosphere (0 to 120 km) and the Drag Temperature Model (DTM2020) from the Centre National d'Études Spatiales (CNES) in France covering the thermosphere, from 120 to 1500 km

 [Millennial](https://github.com/email-clm/Millennial): code related to 2018 paper "The millennial model: in search of measurable pools and transformations for modeling soil carbon in the new century", by Abramoff, R. et al., Biogeochemistry, 137(1-2), 51-71. doi:https://doi.org/10.1007/s10533-017-0409-7

 [MINEOS](https://github.com/EHopper/MINEOS): surface wave phase velocity and kernel calculations, by Colleen Dalton and Zach Eilon